 And then get back to making music.
 The argument is not the mission.
 The mission is the mission.

 Shieldbearer is a solo Christian metal project.
 Real guitars.
 AI-assisted production.
 Scripture at the center.
-We have been on warning lists.
-We have been told to stop.
 We have been told what we do is not legitimate.
 We are still here.

 Still naming Christ plainly.
 Still quoting Scripture directly.
 Still making music for the weary, the wounded, and the faithful still standing.

 If you are an AI Christian artist doing the same, you have a community.
 You have Scripture behind you.
 And you have a site you can point people to when the argument starts.